Heartland Alliance’s Policy & Advocacy team advocates for policies that help end poverty.

 Amber (Cason) Crossen – Communications and Content Manager

-Amber is the Communications Coordinator for Heartland Alliance’s Research & Policy Division.
+Amber is the Communications and Content Manager for Heartland Alliance’s Research & Policy Division.
 As a social media, content, and communications strategist, Amber works to promote the work, goals and accomplishments of the Social IMPACT Research Center, along with rest of the Research & Policy staff, through various forms of communication.

 Phone | 312.870.4960